NOAA-OCM/SWMPrExtension/README.md

 # Installing the package

-Install the package from CRAN as follows:
+Install the package from CRAN:

 ```r